Requirements of the SERPA 1990: Work Vehicles and Transportation - Information for Employers - HE1628

 Requirements of the Smokefree Environments and Regulated Products Act 1990

-Three-quarters of New Zealanders do not smoke, but many are exposed to the significant health risks of second-hand smoke.
-The Smoke-free Environments Act 1990 extends the protections for workers, volunteers and the public, particularly against exposure to second-hand smoke.
-The intention is to send a positive message about a smoke-free/auahi kore lifestyle being both desirable and the norm.
+Most New Zealanders do not smoke, but many people are still exposed to the significant health risks of secondhand smoke.
+The Smokefree Environments and Regulated Products Act 1990 extends the protections for workers, volunteers and the public, particularly against exposure to secondhand smoke and vaping.
+The intention is to send a positive message about a smokefree and vapefree lifestyle being both desirable and the norm.

 Key areas for employers

-From 10 December 2004 all indoor workplaces (with some limited exceptions, which are outlined below) will be required to be 100 percent smoke-free.
+All indoor workplaces (with some limited exceptions, which are outlined below) need to be 100 percent smokefree and vapefree.

 A ‘workplace’ is an ‘internal area’ occupied by an employer, and usually frequented by employees or volunteers during the course of their employment.
 This does not include a motel or bedroom or suite in a hotel, or a dwelling house occupied by the employer.